-I am the 1596 Foundation Fellow and I teach early modern literature, Shakespeare, and medieval literature for the college; my research looks broadly at literature and the history of the book in the early modern period, and I have recently published a biography of the greatest book collector of the sixteenth century (who also happens to be the illegitimate child of Christopher Columbus).
-A study of his library and book collecting practices will be out later this year, and I am working on another book on early modern books and travel, to be published in 2021.
+I am the 1596 Foundation Fellow and I teach early modern literature, Shakespeare, and medieval literature for the college; my research looks broadly at literature and the history of the book in the early modern period, and I have recently published a biography of the greatest book collector of the sixteenth century (who also happens to be the illegitimate child of Christopher Columbus), as well as a co-authored study of his library's contents, contexts organization and legacy.
+I am working on another book on early modern books and travel, to be published in 2022.

-with José María Pérez Fernández, Hernando Colón's New World of Books: Towards a Cartography of Knowledge (Forthcoming: Yale University Press, 2020).
+with José María Pérez Fernández, Hernando Colón's New World of Books: Towards a Cartography of Knowledge (Yale University Press, 2021).